 Mitigation Measures E-5 through E-11 in the Eastern Neighborhoods PEIR were adopted as part of the Plan with uncertain feasibility to address significant transit impacts.
-These measures are not applicable to the proposed project or project variant, as they are plan-level mitigations to be implemented by City and County agencies.
+These measures are not applicable to the proposed project, as they are plan-level mitigations to be implemented by City and County agencies.
 In compliance with a portion of Mitigation Measure E-5: Enhanced Transit Funding, the City adopted impact fees for development in Eastern Neighborhoods that goes towards funding transit and complete streets.
-In addition, San Francisco Board of Supervisors approved amendments to the San Francisco Planning Code, referred to as the Transportation Sustainability Fee (Ordinance 200-154, effective December 25, 2015).19 The fee updated, expanded, and replaced the prior Transit Impact Development Fee, which is in compliance with portions of Mitigation Measure E-5: Enhanced Transit Funding.
-The proposed project and the project variant would be subject to the fee.
+In addition, San Francisco Board of Supervisors approved amendments to the San Francisco Planning Code, referred to as the Transportation Sustainability Fee (Ordinance 200-154, effective December 25, 2015).
+The fee updated, expanded, and replaced the prior Transit Impact Development Fee, which is in compliance with portions of Mitigation Measure E-5: Enhanced Transit Funding.
+The proposed project and would be subject to the fee.
 The City is also currently conducting outreach regarding Mitigation Measures E-5: Enhanced Transit Funding and Mitigation Measure E-11: Transportation Demand Management.
-Both the Transportation Sustainability Fee and the transportation demand management efforts are part of the Transportation Sustainability
+Both the Transportation Sustainability Fee and the transportation demand management efforts are part of the Transportation Sustainability Program.
+In compliance with all or portions of Mitigation Measure E-6: Transit Corridor Improvements, Mitigation Measure E-7: